Stamp Duty Calculator

 Pre-2003: Old Stamp Duty

 Before December 2003, stamp duty was charged on the entire purchase price at a single rate, known as the "slab" system.
 This created significant cliff edges where buyers could face large tax jumps for small price increases.
+See the 2003 SDLT introduction section below for how the slab system worked and why it was replaced.

 The slab system problem